IonMich/instructor_pilot/README.md

 ## Installation

 - Install [conda](https://docs.anaconda.com/anaconda/install/windows/) via the official instructions for your OS.
 If you would like a more lightweight installation, you can use alternatively [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+You will also need to have Git installed on your system.
+If you are on Windows, you can install Git from [here](https://git-scm.com/download/win).
+Administrator privileges are not required for the installation.
-- Clone this repository at your desired location by running:
+- Clone this repository at your desired location by running the following commands in your terminal.
+If you are in Windows run them in the Anaconda Prompt.

    ```shell
    git clone https://github.com/IonMich/instructor_pilot.git